-Doesn’t everyone loves hummus?
+Doesn’t everyone love hummus?
 It sure does seem that way.
 Readymade hummus is available almost everywhere, but I still enjoy making my own.
 It’s cheaper, makes a bigger batch, and truth be told, I like the fresh flavor much better.

-There are few dips for fresh vegetables that are quite as good as hummus — serve it with carrots, celery, bell peppers, turnips, crisp cucumber, summer squash, cauliflower, broccoli — in other words, whatever’s in the crisper and is good to enjoy raw.
+Few dips for fresh vegetables are quite as good as hummus.
+Serve it with carrots, celery, bell peppers, turnips, crisp cucumber, summer squash, cauliflower, broccoli — in other words, whatever’s in the crisper and is good to enjoy raw.